cardano-foundation/CIPs/CIP-spendMany-script-purpose (replace Spend)/README.md

 Even if it's not a dependency, this CIP works very well with the [CIP for Transaction Inputs as Unordered Set](https://github.com/cardano-foundation/CIPs/pull/758).

 Even if this CIP looks as an alternative to [CIP-112](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0112), they can perfectly co-exist.
+Additionally this CIP drastically simplifies the development experience.

 If the changes formalized by this CIP can't be implemented within a reasonable timeframe, I at least suggest to implement the following change: adding in the script Context a new field called inputIndexesByScriptHashes of type ```Map<Hash, List<Int>>``` where the keys are the transaction's script hashes and the values are lists containing the indexes of the Inputs that come from these scripts.
 This change will allow to easily validate all the script inputs with either the CIP-112 or the already existing "Withdraw Zero" hack.